Jon Howell begins his first season as assistant men's golf coach at the University of Alabama in 2014.

 "This is just a phenomenal opportunity," Howell said.
 "To coach at the collegiate level is something I have always wanted to do, but I just needed to find the right situation, and there is no better situation than at the University of Alabama.
 Golf instruction has been my background but Coach Seawell had an opening and it was just a perfect fit, not only professionally, but for my family as well.
 Moving forward I am excited to get the players on campus and begin building relationships with this team.
 Jay has done an unbelievable job with this program and I excited to be a part of it, and I'm ready to hit the ground running."

-Howell replaces Mike McGraw, who was named the head coach at Baylor this summer after one year and one NCAA Championship in Tuscaloosa.
+Howell replaces Mike McGraw, who was named the head coach at Baylor after one year and one NCAA Championship in Tuscaloosa.
 Howell is the fourth assistant coach in as many years for the Crimson Tide with each assistant landing a head coaching job.
 McGraw had replaced Roby Bradley, who was named the head coach at Purdue following the Crimson Tide's 2013 NCAA Championship victory.
 Bradley had replaced Scott Limbaugh, who took over the Vanderbilt program in the summer of 2012, after Alabama's NCAA runner-up finish.

 Howell is married to the former Kay Nobles and the couple have a daughter Sadie.